sidkshatriya/me/009-rr-on-aarch64.md

 into the source code any any of the library/external program dependencies of the program you're debugging _very easily_.

-Note that `rr.soft` itself does NOT need debuginfo to peform record/replay.
 Only if you want to drill down into the source code of your program/library you're debugging with `gdb` do you need debuginfo (whether obtained via `debuginfod` or via the installation of relevant packages through your distro package manager or whether embedded in the